UK/SUMMER COURSE

 Robin-Lee Francke is no stranger to violence against women.
 At 26, she has already been pistol-whipped, beaten and shot at in the course of her work as a crime reporter in the Cape Flats area of Cape Town.

-Her place on 2019 summer course gave her the chance to highlight violence against South African women on a global platform
+Her place on the 2019 summer course gave her the chance to highlight violence against South African women on a global platform

 Changed the way she sees stories